Prediabetes Diet: Foods to Eat and Foods to Limit

 - Fruit juices with added sugar

-- Prunes and dates
+- Dried fruits such as prunes and dates

-You may be interested in reading: 6 things you should know about diabetes
+You may be interested in reading 6 things you should know about diabetes

-A menu for a pre-diabetic diet
+A menu for diet for prediabetes

 - Tea, a fruit salad, and a hard boiled egg